grcq/PriveAPI/README.md

 https://discord.gg/ZvHVcBxN3v

 Download the JAR file <a href="https://github.com/grcq/PriveAPI/releases/download/v1.0-beta/PriveAPI-1.0.jar">here</a>.
-Create a folder named "libs" in your project.
+Create a folder named "libs" in your project and upload the JAR file to the "libs" folder.
 You also need to upload the JAR file to your plugins folder on your server.
 Go to your pom.xml and add this to your dependencies:

 ```maven
 <dependency>